How to Pack a Suitcase

 It’s Easy to Spot the New Traveler

-I hauled a 26″ suitcase and a smaller carry-on around for two weeks on my first trip to Europe.
-Like I was back then, you may be thinking that you need outfits and shoes for every day of your vacation.
+I hauled a 26″ suitcase and a smaller carry-on around for two weeks on my first European trip.
+You may think that you need outfits and shoes for every vacation day.
 How will you ever fit what you need into a small suitcase?

-I’m here to tell you that pulling a 75-pound bag behind you over cobblestone streets for days on end will surely make you re-think your whole choice of wardrobe necessities.
+I’m here to tell you that pulling a 75-pound bag behind you over cobblestone streets for days will surely make you rethink your whole wardrobe necessities.

 Since that first trip, I’ve been fortunate to have many opportunities to improve my packing skills.
 Below are some of the packing basics I’ve learned that will keep you looking sharp and help you avoid muscle strain and fatigue.

 Choosing the right suitcase means starting with the end in mind.
 Think about luggage as an investment.
-If you buy right, you will likely have this trusty piece of traveling gear with you for a while.
+If you buy right, you will likely have these trusty travel bags with you for a while.

-You want a suitcase to be durable enough for the baggage handlers to throw it into the airplanes luggage hold and still protect your precious belongings.
-But you also want to make sure it is lightweight (pounds saved in the bag’s weight = pounds you can use for more clothes).
+You want a suitcase durable enough for the baggage handlers to throw into the airplane’s luggage hold and protect your precious belongings.
+But you also want to ensure it is lightweight (pounds saved in the bag’s weight = pounds you can use for more clothes).

-There are as many different types of suitcases as there are people: duffle bags, backpacks, 4-wheeled, 2-wheeled, hard-sided, and soft-sided.
+There are as many different types of suitcases as there are people: duffle bag, backpacks, 4-wheeled, 2-wheeled, hardshell, and soft-sided.
 Take your time and find what is most comfortable for you.
 I’ve used Briggs & Riley for over ten years now.
 It is one of the more expensive lines, but I’ve never had a broken suitcase during my travels.

-If this is a carry-on bag, make sure its measurements fit both US and European standards (yes, they are different).
+If this is carry-on luggage, ensure its measurements fit US and European standards (yes, they differ).
 By the way, the wheels count in the bag’s overall size.

-Be sure to check the bag over carefully: Do the wheels roll smoothly?
-Is the handle the right length for your height?
+It’s a good idea to check the bag carefully.
+The rolling method is important; is it a two-wheeled bag or four?
+Do the wheels roll smoothly?
+Is the handle the correct length for your height?
 Is it expandable?
 What is the warranty from the manufacturer?

 Now that you’ve found your perfect suitcase… How do you know what to put inside?

 I was never much of a “list” person.
 I didn’t make grocery lists; I didn’t make to-do lists; I generally didn’t make lists.
-But as I matured, I realized my lack of lists means I am continually re-doing things.
+But as I matured, I realized my lack of lists meant I continually redo things.

-I go to the market, and when I get home, I realize I have forgotten an essential item for my dinner and have to go back to the market.
-I head out to run errands and come home to realize I forgot to pick up the dry-cleaning.
+I go to the market, and when I get home, I realize I have forgotten an essential item for my dinner and have to return to the market.
+I head out to run errands and come home to realize I forgot to pick up the dry cleaning.
 These are annoying outcomes of not making a list.

 Why You Should Make a List